Dietary Intervention in Food Allergy: Microbiome, Epigenetic and Metabolomic interactions

 DIFAMEM aims to investigate the effects of FA treatment through intervention with a prebiotic dietary component, pectin, and using peach allergy as a model.

 This project will advance our understanding on how the interaction between dietary components and gut microbiota composition leads to epigenetic changes that provoke the immune modulation, and establish new strategies for dietary intervention in FA, with potential applications for other immune-related diseases.

-1. The preparation of peach allergen extracts is optimized, and the experimental mouse allergy model is almost established.
-Initial data showed intraperitoneal senditization with peach extract rather than using the purified peach allergen and subsequent intragastric challenge with peach extract likely induces allergic symptoms.
+- The preparation of peach allergen extracts is optimised and the experimental mouse allergy model reflecting allergic sensitisation is almost established.
+Data showed intraperitoneal sensitisation with peach extract rather than using the purified peach allergen and subsequent challenge with peach extract is likely to induce IgE response and allergic symptoms.

-2. We have developed and optimized the analytical methodologies for feces and serum samples.
-In feces, a methodology adapted from Zhao L, et al. 2017 encompassing compounds from the gut microbiota - host co-metabolism, such as fatty acids, amino acids, phenols and indoles, and short chain fatty acids, has been established.
-Also in feces, a methodology to obtain the profile of bile acids (primary, secondary and conjugates) and vitamine D metabolites has been developed.
-In serum a targeted methodology to quantify metabolites related to energy metabolism, lysophospolipid and sphingolipid metabolisms has been optimized.
+- We have developed and optimised the analytical methodologies for faeces and serum samples.
+In faeces, a methodology adapted from Zhao L, et al. 2017 encompassing compounds from the gut microbiota - host co-metabolism, such as fatty acids, amino acids, phenols and indoles, and short chain fatty acids, has been established.
+Also in faeces, a methodology to obtain the profile of bile acids (primary, secondary, and conjugates) and vitamin D metabolites has been developed.
+In serum a targeted methodology to quantify metabolites related to energy metabolism, lysophospolipid, and sphingolipid metabolisms has been optimised.